Fleckism/SecurityPlus/My linked notes/Keylogger.md

-A Keylogger is a **spyware** #tool that actively attempts to steal confidential information by recording keystrokes.
+A Keylogger is a (type of) **spyware** #tool that actively attempts to steal confidential information by recording keystrokes.

 The attacker will usually hope to discover passwords or credit card data.
 -   A keylogger is also a type of spyware that records a user’s keystrokes.
 It occurs without a user’s knowledge, but it cannot hide itself or gain privileges.